 Utah Admin.
-Rules R277-607-4(2)(c), (3) (October 8, 2019)
+Rules R277-607-4(2)(c), (3) (August 25, 2021)

-The District shall make reasonable efforts to resolve the school attendance problems of its students, including the following, as deemed reasonably feasible by the Board or its designee in individual cases:
+The District shall make reasonable efforts to promote regular attendance and resolve school absenteeism and truancy issues for its students, including the following, as deemed reasonably feasible by the Board or its designee in individual cases:

-- 1. counseling of the student by school authorities; - issuing a Notice of Truancy; - 3. adjusting the curriculum and schedule if determined necessary to meet special needs of the student; - 4. considering alternatives proposed by the parent or legal guardian; - 5. monitoring school attendance of the student; - 6. voluntarily participating in truancy mediation, if available; - 7. providing the student's parent or legal guardian, upon request, a list of resources available to assist the parent or legal guardian in resolving the student's attendance problems; and - 8. enlisting the assistance of community and law enforcement agencies as appropriate to the extent permitted under Utah Code § 53G-8-211.
+- 1. counseling of the student by school authorities; - 2. issuing a Notice of Truancy to the student or notice of compulsory education violation to the student's parent; - 3. adjusting the curriculum and schedule if determined necessary to meet special needs of the student; - 4. considering alternatives proposed by the parent or legal guardian; - 5. monitoring school attendance of the student; - 6. voluntarily participating in truancy mediation, if available; - 7. providing the student's parent or legal guardian, upon request, a list of resources available to assist the parent or legal guardian in resolving the student's attendance problems; and - 8. enlisting the assistance of community and law enforcement agencies and organizations for early intervention services as appropriate and reasonably feasible and to the extent permitted under Utah Code § 53G-8-211.